Mohansamala/Pandas-Dataanalysis/readme.md

     Presence of above 90000 nans in three columns can affect data analysis .if all nans are removed then analysis will be losing 90000 rows which will impact data analysis
     Filling of nans using mean will be a better
+Data Loading and Data transformation code and clear explanation can  be found in nas data transformation.ipynb
 # Questions
-## What influences students performance the most ?
+## 1.What influences students performance the most ?
   Students performance is affected by factors like father education,occupation,watching tv etc.By summarising data using pivot following are deduced

         Top factors that influence peformance: